Under Lock and Key: A Proof System for a Multimodal Logic: A Multimodal lambda -calculus

-In this final section we establish a \emph{Curry-Howard correspondence} \parencite{howard_1980,girard_1989,gallier_1993,sorensen_2006} for multimodal logic.
-This is traditionally achieved as follows.
+In this section we establish a \emph{Curry-Howard correspondence} \parencite{howard_1980,girard_1989,gallier_1993,sorensen_2006} for multimodal logic.
+Curry-Howard correspondences are traditionally achieved as follows.
 Beginning with a natural deduction system, we associate \emph{variables} with assumptions of the logic.
 Then, we assign a \emph{term} to each derivation.
 The terms themselves are linearly-written representations of proof trees, to which they correspond bijectively.
 This process is sometimes called \emph{term assignment}.

 If we annotate proof trees with terms, then we can view \begin{itemize} \item terms as computer programs \item formulas as the types of programs \item proof reduction as computation \end{itemize} In this setting the introduction and elimination rules for implication strongly resemble functional abstraction and function application.
 Thus, the system of proof terms is often a \(\lambda\)-calculus, and proof simplification can be seen as a \emph{dynamics} of these proofs.